 Students will select a topic of interest in the field of developmental psychopathology or psychoneuroimmunology.
-The paper must use APA guidelines and should be at least 10 pages in length and include a minimum of 5 sources.
-The paper should review the current research on the topic and summarize how this impacts mental health clinical practice.
+The paper must use APA guidelines and should be a minimum of 10 pages in length and include a minimum of 5 research articles.
+The paper should review the current research on the selected topic and summarize how this impacts mental health clinical practice or school counseling.
 The paper subject and general idea must be e-mailed to the instructor by the third class meeting.